bmanders716/bmanders716.github.io/cookbook.md

                1 bay leaf.
                If possible, 1 or 2 tomatoes.
                1 wineglass of sherry.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                Some mashed potatoes.
-               A _macÈdoine_ of vegetables.
+               A _macÈ§Øine_ of vegetables.

 _Method._--Have the pigeons trussed as for stewing.